-Microsoft SQL Server 2017 is a commercial DBMS supporting both structured and unstructured data sources, scaling to petabytes of data.
-While highly optimized primarily for OLTP use cases (such as in-memory Hekaton engine), it can also be configured to work in some ways as an OLAP DBMS.
-According to the SQL Server 2017 white paper, it is one of the least vulnerable DBMS for the past seven years.
-There are a lot of different SQL Server versions in the market supporting workloads ranging for small application to big business needs.
+Microsoft SQL Server (MSSQL) is a commercial DBMS supporting both structured and unstructured data sources, scaling to petabytes of data.
+While highly optimized primarily for OLTP use cases (such as in-memory Hekaton engine), it can also be configured to work as an OLAP DBMS.

 Microsoft, Ashton-Tate (the creator of dBASE) and Sybase (currently SAP) started a partnership to build DBMS in 1988, resulting in SQL Server 1.0 (Filipi) in 1989 working under OS/2 (cooperated work between Microsoft and IBM).
 After ending relationship with Ashton-Tate, SQL Server 1.1 (Pietro) supported in Windows 3.0 and OS/2 has released in 1991.
 In 1993, due to different pursue of marketing schemes and design, the partnership between Sybase and Microsoft ended, Microsoft created SQL Server 4.21a(SQLNT) available in Windows NT.
 Microsoft independently updated and released SQL Server 6.0(SQL95) supported in Windows 95 and the main feature was replication.
 In 1998, SQL Server 7.0 (Sphinx) has dramatic changes compared to other previous update versions.
 Its core database engine is no longer based on Sybase engine written in C but independently written C++.